pdoehle/swc-notes/sql-ecol.md

 - Run SQL queries in R using `RSQLite` and `dplyr`.

 ### Connecting to Databases
-- By default R loads the entire data set you are working with into your computer's memory.
+- By default R loads the entire dataset you are working with into your computer's memory.
 This does not work well if your data set is too big.

 - One of the ways to get around this is to connect R to an external database.

 - You can make queries and import the subset of the data that you want to work with.

 - We will use the packages `dbplyr` and `RSQLite` to connect R to a database.

+- Start a new RStudio project and create a new R script.

 ```r
 install.packages(c("dbplyr", "RSQLite"))